weaveworks/weave/site/ipam.md

 ### <a name="initialization"></a>Initializing Peers on a Weave Network

-There are two options for initializing IPAM - with a statically configured seed or automatically via one-off consensus.
-The two options have different tradeoffs, so pick the one that suits your deployment best.
+Three initialization strategies are available: seed, consensus and observer.
+These options have different tradeoffs, so pick the one that suits your deployment best.

 #### <a name="seed"></a>Via Seed

-Configuration via seed requires you to provide a list of peer names (via the `--ipam-seed` parameter) amongst which the address space will be shared initially - this means that you will also have to specify peer names explicitly on launch:
+Configuration via seed requires you to provide a list of peer names (via the `--ipalloc-init seed=` parameter) amongst which the address space will be shared initially - this means that you will also have to specify peer names explicitly on launch:

-    host1$ weave launch --name ::1 --ipam-seed ::1,::2,::3
+    host1$ weave launch --name ::1 --ipalloc-init seed=::1,::2,::3
-    host2$ weave launch --name ::2 --ipam-seed ::1,::2,::3
+    host2$ weave launch --name ::2 --ipalloc-init seed=::1,::2,::3
-    host3$ weave launch --name ::3 --ipam-seed ::1,::2,::3
+    host3$ weave launch --name ::3 --ipalloc-init seed=::1,::2,::3

 In this configuration each peer knows in advance how the address space has been divided up, and will be able to perform allocations from the